DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/COLLECTION-LETTERS/Collection-letters.md

 11. Go to ‘**Post collection letters’.**
 12. Populate the posting date and click on Filter to specify any additional criteria if required.
 13. Click OK to update the collection letter status to posted.
-14. Repeat the process; the next collection letter code will be generated as per setup in the relevant collection letter sequence.
+14. Repeat the process; the next collection letter code will be generated as per the setup in the relevant collection letter sequence.

 ### Collection letters – Community care